apache/couchdb/share/doc/src/api/database.rst

 You can determine if the compaction process is operating on a database by obtaining the database meta information, the ``compact_running`` value of the returned database structure will be set to true.
-See :ref:`api-get-db`.
+See :ref:`api/db.get`.

 You can also obtain a list of running processes to determine whether compaction is currently running.
-See :ref:`active-tasks`.
+See :ref:`api/misc/active_tasks`.

+.. _api/db/compact/ddoc:
-.. _api-compact-ddoc:
+.. _api/db/compact/ddoc.post:

 ``POST /db/_compact/design-doc``
 ================================